catwang01/python-ifconfig-me/README.md

 The idea behind this library is pretty simple: majority voting among multiple third-party public ip detection services.

-As of now the following services are configured to be used for detention:
+As of now, the following services are configured to be used for detention:

 - https://checkip.amazonaws.com
 - https://icanhazip.com